Understanding Autism – The Signs of Autism in Babies

-However, with early intervention crucial to improving the life outcomes of a child with an autism diagnosis, being able to identify some of the earliest signs of the disorder and when to consult with a medical professional, is important.
+Early intervention crucial is to improving the life outcomes of a child with an autism diagnosis, and so being able to identify some of the earliest signs of the disorder and when to consult with a medical professional, is important.

 The following are some of the signs of autism in babies, 0-12 months, and 12 months plus, organized by age and symptom.
 It is important to note here that some of these signs may be in line with developmentally and age-appropriate expectations for a very small and even older baby.
 These signs are not identifiable in an infant, for example, and not before 3 months of age.